Gryllus campestris: Threats

 Gryllus campestris has long been considered the most endangered cricket species in the British Isles, occurring only in southern England.
 It is declining and red-listed in large parts of Central and Northern Europe, such as the United Kingdom, Germany, the Netherlands, Belgium, Luxembourg, and Lithuania.
-It has declined severely in part of its northern range due to the disappearance of its heathland habitat; by the early 1990s the species was reduced in the UK to a single surviving colony of just 100 individuals in Coates, West Sussex, and it is considered extirpated from Denmark.
+It has declined severely in part of its northern range due to the disappearance of its heathland habitat; by the early 1990s, the species was reduced in the UK to a single surviving colony of just 100 individuals in Coates, West Sussex, and it is considered extirpated from Denmark.

 Conservation efforts

 Fragmentation of habitats and loss of (sub)populations have been recognized as main threats for many species, including the Field cricket.
 The artificial establishment of new populations is, therefore, a consistent method for enhancing the survival probability of a species.
 The aim of translocation projects is usually to reduce the risk of extinction for an endangered species by creating additional self-sustaining populations.
 Studies of translocation and natural populations of G. campestris in Germany have shown that translocation does not result in a significant loss of genetic diversity.
 Translocation of nymphs from different subpopulations may in fact be a suitable method to decrease the loss of genetic diversity and reduce the risk of inbreeding, and large numbers of nymphs may be translocated without negative effect on the source population.

 Field crickets are one of the species in the Back from the Brink project, which in 2018 translocated crickets to RSPB Pulborough Brooks to form a new population.

+In April 2022, 70 crickets from Spain were introduced to an organic field near the Helford River, Cornwall.
+It was last recorded in Cornwall in 1906.
+A follow-up survey in July 2023 estimated a population of 1000.